esper-io/console_docs/docs/compliance-policy/create-policy.md

 ### Block App Uninstall Locally on the Device via Policy

-Setting Application Uninstall to On will block app uninstalls locally on the device and via Esper's cloud console.
+Setting Application Uninstall to On will block app uninstalls locally on the device and via Esper's cloud Console.
 Set it to off if you need to uninstall apps remotely.

 **Note:** You can update your application installed on the device using Esper if Application Uninstall is set to ON.